-M. Peacock provided a power point presentation on 2020 Source Water Protection activity and the requirement to submit reporting to the Director of the Source Water Programs Branch
+M. Peacock provided a power point presentation on 2021 Source Water Protection activity and the requirement to submit reporting to the Director of the Source Water Programs Branch.

-the requirement to submit reporting to the birector of the source water Programs branch.

-3. M. Hentz - C. Cowell
+3. L. M IcKinlay - C. Cowell

 Moved that the Lower Thames Valley Source Protection Authority direct staff to submit the

-Thames-Sydenham and Region Source Protection Annual Progress Report, Appendix A 2020 TSR
+Thames-Sydenham and Region Source Protection Annual Progress Report, Appendix A 2021 TSR

-Annual Report and Appendix B 2020 TSR Supplemental Form to the Director of the Source
+Annual Report and Appendix B 2021 TSR Supplemental Form to the Director of the Source

-I Protection Programs Branch of the Ministry of the Environment, Conservation and Parks.
+Protectio on Programs Branch of the Ministry of the Environment, Conservation and Parks.

+OARRIER

 CARRIED

-CARRIED

 5. Business for Information

-None noted.
+None not ted.

-6. Correspondence
+6. Correspo ondence

-·

-None noted.
+None not ted.

-7 Other Business

-• Other Business
+7. Other Bu usiness

-None noted.
+None no ted.

-Adiana

 8. Adjourn

-4. P. Tiessen - C. Cowell
+erts - M. Hentz

-Moved that the meeting be adjourned.
+Moved t hat the meeting be adjourned.

 CARRIED